Mixing Fronts in Smooth Chaotic Flows: Introduction

 \section{Introduction}

-Solute mixing by chaotic fluid flows occurs in a range of natural and industrial processes, including static mixers~\citep{stroock2002chaotic}, turbulence ~\citep{villermaux2006coarse}, or porous media~\citep{HeymanPRL2020}.
-Away from the source, mixing fronts naturally develop between the diluting and dispersing solute and the surrounding fluid, forming concentration gradients over a wide range of length scales (Fig.~\ref{fig:front}).
-Such interfaces are observed, for instance, in the fringe of contaminant plumes in the subsurface~\citep{rolle2019mixing}, in density or thermal currents in lakes or coastal areas, or in river junctions~\cite{horner2015mixing}.
-A universal modelling framework that captures the mixing process in such interfaces is still missing, even in the simple case where the solute is passively transported by the flow and the flow is smooth at the scale of interest.
-In contrast to rough turbulent flows, smooth chaotic flows are characterized by a minimum velocity lengthscale $s_v$ below which velocity gradients are constant (Fig.~\ref{fig:front}).
-Such conditions are found for laminar flows at low Reynolds numbers or in turbulent flows at high Schmidt numbers, where dissipative scales are larger than mixing scales.
-Below $s_v$, solute mixing occurs by the simultaneous action of fluid deformation and molecular diffusion.
-The Batchelor scale~\citep{Batchelor1959} is the minimum lengthscale at which scalar fluctuations can persist (Fig.~\ref{fig:front}), given by the length scale at which fluid deformation balances by molecular diffusion as
+Solute mixing by chaotic stirring of the fluid occurs in a range of natural and industrial processes, including static mixers~\citep{stroock2002chaotic}, turbulence ~\citep{villermaux2006coarse}, or porous media~\citep{HeymanPRL2020}.
+Away from the solute source, mixing fronts naturally develop at the interface between the diluting and dispersing solute and the surrounding fluid, forming scalar gradients over a wide range of length scales (Fig.~\ref{fig:front}).
+Such interfaces are commonly observed in the fringe of contaminant plumes in laminar flows through porous media~\citep{rolle2019mixing}, or in turbulent density or thermal currents in lakes, coastal areas, or river junctions~\cite{horner2015mixing}.
+Describing scalar fluctuations in mixing fronts is of particular importance in the context of mixing-driven reactions, because reactivity depends on the mixing state of chemical species~\citep{valocchi2019mixing,fox2003computational}.
+While early-time lamella dilution~\citep{duplat2008mixing} and asymptotic mixing in confined domains~\citep{haynes2005controls,tsang2005exponential} are now well characterized, the multiscale evolution of mixing in expanding scalar fronts is not totally understood yet.

-with $\kappa$ the molecular diffusivity and $\gamma$ the mean stretching rate of the chaotic flow.
-The value of $\gamma$ is dictated by the accumulation of fluid deformations produced by microscale velocity gradients, scaling as $U/s_V$ where $U$ is a characteristic velocity scale.
-When the characteristic persistence time $T$ of velocity gradients is small compared to the characteristic advection time on the velocity scale $s_V/U$, the mean stretching rate is expected~\citep{kraichnan1974convection} to scale as